 - Buy larger quantities of produce when it is in season at the peak of quality and lower prices then preserve it – water bath canning when safe or freezing with your FoodSaver*.

-- When making soup use water not store bought broth.
+- When making soup use water or homemade stock rather than store-bought broth.
 You don’t need to skimp on flavor!
 Packing your soup full of vegetables and seasonings will create a flavorful broth.

 - Cook chicken down in water and use the liquid as a soup base.

-- Chop celery leaves right into soup for added flavor.
+- Chop celery leaves and add to soup for added flavor.

 - Small amounts of rice, beans, couscous, barley, quinoa, and pasta stretch a soup.